genestack/user-docs/docs/user-guide/quick-start/contributor-api.md

 Let's reproduce the most frequent use case by creating an entire study using the Swagger interface.
 Swagger provides a user-friendly interface for interacting with APIs.
-For this example, we will use the file [GSE60871](https://bio-test-data.s3.us-west-2.amazonaws.com/GSE60871/), which contains the main entities: study, samples, and experimental data (in this case gene expression):
+For this example, we will use the following files:

-Data files for this use case:

 * [GSE60871_Study metadata](https://bio-test-data.s3.amazonaws.com/GSE60871/GSE60871_study.tsv) (TSV file)
 * [GSE60871_Sample metadata](https://bio-test-data.s3.amazonaws.com/GSE60871/GSE60871_samples.tsv) (TSV file)